-The 'aeroplane' is a cross of leaf or some similar semi-stiff vegetable material, pinned through the centre of the cross to a stick, and sufficiently loose to spin around.
-When a child holds the instrument in front of him and runs forward, the cross spins around through the Figure 22.
-Dogon palm-leaf windmill action of the wind.
+The 'aeroplane' is a cross of leaf or some similar semistiff vegetable material, pinned through the centre of the cross to a stick, and sufficiently loose to spin around.
+When a child holds the instrument in front of him and runs forward, the cross spins around through the action of the wind.
 Plastic versions of this instrument are still sold at fairs and in toyshops today, but they have been recorded virtually throughout the world.
 Griaule (1938:96) shows the Dogon version of the tourniquet in West Africa.
-Haagen (1994:92) describes the construction of 'windmill' among aboriginal groups in Australia.
+Haagen (1994:92) describes the construction of the 'windmill' among aboriginal groups in Australia.